thetrueavatar/Viessmann-Api/README.md

 --------------
-Addded caching to reduced load is available here : https://github.com/thetrueavatar/Viessmann-Api/releases/tag/1.3.1 It's also possible to define gatewayId(3rd line) and installationId(4th line) in the credentials.properties This would redude to 3 the request.
+Addded caching to reduced load is available here : https://github.com/thetrueavatar/Viessmann-Api/releases/tag/1.3.1 It's also possible to define gatewayId(3rd line) and installationId(4th line) in the credentials.properties This would reduce the total of request to 3.
+Moreover authentication(2 request) seems to not be taken into account so it will result in only 1 request counting in the quota.

 As mentionned, Viessmann as set 2 limit to their API:
 120 calls for a time window of 10 minutes